 Are silver prices going up in 2018 after lackluster gains last year?
 Learn what experts think, and then take our poll to let us know where you stand.

-In 2017, silver prices oscillated between about $15.50 and $18.50 per ounce.
-Experts were not necessarily surprised, but many had hoped for a better performance.
+So far in 2018, prices have oscillated between about $15.70 and $17.55 per ounce.
+Experts are not necessarily surprised, but of course many are hoping for a better performance before the year ends.

-Read on to learn about three factors that could affect silver prices in the new year, and to see what price predictions key firms have made.
+Read on to learn about three factors that could affect silver prices this year, and to see what price predictions key firms have made.
 Then take our poll to let us know where you think prices are headed.

 1. Geopolitical issues

 Like gold, silver prices often increase when geopolitical issues are at play.
 When Donald Trump won the US presidential election in late 2016, many believed safe-haven demand for precious metals would spur higher silver and gold prices.
-“Trump is … a source of instability, which markets don’t like, so this is very bullish for safe-haven assets,” said Louis James, editor of the International Speculator, in early 2017.
+“Trump is … a source of instability, which markets don’t like, so this is very bullish for safe-haven assets,” said Lobo Tiggre, CEO of the Independent Speculator, in 2017.